open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 These are the default samplers implemented in the OpenTelemetry SDK:

 * ALWAYS_ON
+  * This will be used as a default.
+  * Description MUST be `AlwaysOnSampler`.
 * ALWAYS_OFF
+  * Description MUST be `AlwaysOffSampler`.
 * ALWAYS_PARENT
-  * Trust parent sampling decision (trusting and propagating parent `SampledFlag`).
-  * For root Spans (no parent available) returns `NOT_RECORD`.
+  * `Returns RECORD_AND_SAMPLED` if `SampledFlag` is set to true on parent SpanContext and `NOT_RECORD` otherwise.
+  * Description MUST be `AlwaysParentSampler`.
 * Probability
-  * Allows users to configure to ignore the parent `SampledFlag`.
+  * The default behavior should be to trust the parent `SampledFlag`.
+However there should be configuration to change this.
-  * Allows users to configure if probability applies to "root spans", "root spans and remote parent", or "all spans".
-    * Default is to apply only for "root spans and remote parent".
+  * The default behavior is to apply the sampling probability only for Spans that are root spans (no parent) and Spans with remote parent.
+However there should be configuration to change this to "root spans only", or "all spans".
-  * Sample with 1/N probability
+  * Description MUST be `ProbabilitySampler{0.000100}`.

+#### Probability Sampler algorithm

+TODO: Add details about how the probability sampler is implemented as a function of the `TraceID`.

 ## Tracer Creation